panoschron97/Springboot_Rest_Api_Crud_App/README.md

         CREATE DATABASE IF NOT EXISTS application;
         ```
     -   Run the provided SQL scripts to set up the schema and seed the data.
 Execute the files in the following order:
-        1.  `Application.sql` (Creates the main tables, triggers, and procedures)
+        1.  `Application.sql` (Creates the main tables, triggers and procedures)
         2.  `security.sql` (Creates user and authority tables for security)

 3.  **Configure Application Properties:**